-Numerous empirical studies of long-term real returns show dividends account for the largest, most stable and lowest volatility component of total return.1 Furthermore, we believe that against a backdrop of low interest rates and changing demographics the appeal of dividends will increase.
+Numerous empirical studies of long-term real returns show dividends account for the largest, most stable and lowest volatility component of total return.1 Furthermore, we believe that against a backdrop of changing demographics the appeal of dividends will increase.

 Dividend Paying Equities